Skip to main content

 How to Address Disqualifying Factors

 A home may still qualify for financing if necessary repairs can be made before closing.
-If a property fails a USDA inspection, the buyer has the option to ask the seller to make necessary repairs using a formal communication process between the buyer's agent and seller's agent.
+If a property fails a USDA inspection, the buyer has the option to ask the seller to make necessary repairs using a formal communication process between the buyer's agent and the seller's agent.
 If the seller refuses, the buyer may agree to fund the repairs on their own.
 In some cases, USDA loan funds can be used to make repairs.

 Navigating the Appraisal Process for USDA Loans

 Home appraisals for USDA loans are conducted by USDA-approved appraisers.
-The core checklist items during inspection include:
+The core checklist items during the inspection include:

 • The property is located in a USDA-eligible rural area.